Apologeet.nl

 Part 4 — Compromise, Churches, and the Conclusion

 Welcome to the last episode of this series about the Christian stance on abortion.
 In part three we have discussed two dilemmas that so now and then happen.
-We’ve seen that good arguments to keep the unborn alive are abound.
+We’ve seen that good arguments to keep the unborn alive are abounding.
 Basically, there are no philosophical nor rational arguments for abortion that can withstand the test.
 That means that the emotional argument is the only one that is left, and we all know that our emotions cannot be accounted for good moral decisions.
 In any case, let’s get to it, let’s talk about the options we have.

 Compromising